WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Related Work

-\textbf{Blockwise transforms and emerging FP formats.} The recent FP formats, such as MXFP~\citep{ocp_mx_2023} and NVFP~\citep{nvidia_blackwell_2024}, have motivated blockwise transform schemes. \citet{shao2025blockrotationneedmxfp4} indicates that blockwise Hadamard transforms can be more effective under these FP formats than full-layer transforms, but \citet{egiazarian2025bridginggappromiseperformance} highlights the limited gains achievable with Hadamard alone, linking this to the properties of the underlying weight and activation distributions.
-In contrast, our work derives a closed-form, data-aware optimal blockwise transform (WUSH) and analyzes how such a transform interacts with both FP and INT block quantizers.
+\textbf{Blockwise transforms and emerging FP formats.} Recent FP formats, such as MXFP~\citep{ocp_mx_2023} and NVFP~\citep{nvidia_blackwell_2024}, have motivated blockwise transform schemes. \citet{shao2025blockrotationneedmxfp4} indicates that blockwise Hadamard transforms can be more effective under these FP formats than full-layer transforms, but \citet{egiazarian2025bridginggappromiseperformance} highlights the limited gains achievable with Hadamard alone, linking this to the properties of the underlying weight and activation distributions.
+In contrast, this work (WUSH) derives a closed-form, data-aware optimal blockwise transform and analyzes how such a transform interacts with both FP and INT block quantizers.

-\subsection{Methodology}
+\section{Methodology}